SystemsApproach/security/systems.rst

    since new chapters are system focused.

-Having focused on how to use the available cryptographic and authentication building blocks to secure the transport and network layers, we now turn our attention to other examples of how Internet systems are secured.
-The examples address specific threats—associated with specific use cases—that remain even when mechanism like TLS and DNSSEC are deployed.
+Having focused on how to use the available cryptographic and authentication building blocks to secure the transport layer, we now turn our attention to other examples of how Internet systems are secured.
+The examples address specific threats—associated with specific use cases—that remain even when TLS is deployed.

 The systems described in this chapter are at different layers: some are are built into applications, some run at the IP layer, and some